 The Texas Administration Code (Title 13, Part 2, Chapter 22, Rule §22.6) establishes the Historic Texas Cemetery (HTC) designation as a means of preservation by recording boundaries in the county deed record.

-Notice of Existence of Cemetery
+Notice of Abandoned or Unknown Cemetery

 (b) A county clerk may not charge a fee for filing notice under this section.

 (c) The county clerk shall send a copy of the notice to the Texas Historical Commission and file the notice in the deed records of the county, with an index entry referencing the land on which the cemetery was discovered.